 xxv.
 San Diego Creek and Newport Bay Sediment TMDL

-The Santa Ana Regional Water Quality Control Board adopted the San Diego Creek and Newport Bay Sediment TMDL on April 16, 1999 to address the erosion in the San Diego Creek watershed and resultant siltation in Newport Bay.
+The Santa Ana Regional Water Quality Control Board adopted the San Diego Creek and Newport Bay Sediment TMDL on April 16, 1999, to address the erosion in the San Diego Creek watershed and resultant siltation in Newport Bay.
 Anthropogenic activities such as extensive grading for development and increased runoff due to urbanization contribute to sediment loading in this watershed.
 Construction sites covered under this General Permit are considered Responsible Dischargers for this TMDL.

 Load Allocation Translation

 The San Diego Creek and Newport Bay Sediment TMDL assigns a load allocation of 13,000 tons/yr to construction sites that discharge to Newport Bay and 13,000 tons/yr to construction sites that discharge into the San Diego Creek watershed.
 The load allocations are shared amongst all construction sites within the Newport Bay/San Diego Creek watershed and are implemented as a 10-year running annual average.
 The primary implementation measure for this TMDL is complying with the requirements of this General Permit which is expected to be appropriate to address this load allocation.
-Compliance Actions and Schedule

 Responsible Dischargers shall comply with the requirements of this General Permit upon its effective date.
 The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about excessive sediment loading.